nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/dev-tools.md

 The `console.log()` method in JavaScript allows you to display any information you want in the Console tab of the browser.

-As you start to write more advanced javascript code, you will find that sometimes `console.log` will lie to you.
+As you start to write more advanced javascript code, you will find that sometimes the variables that you `console.log` will lie to you.
 If you think that is happening, you should try using one of the other two options.

 ### debugger